metamath/lamp-guide/docs/11/index.md

 denominator of the fraction being reciprocated.
 Notice that the "Variables" field lists these two variables.

-We'll come back this in a moment.
+We'll come back to this in a moment.

 #### Matching the goal's antecedent for tangent